-The biggest risk here is that skipping workouts make it harder to get started again.
+The biggest risk here is that skipping workouts makes it harder to get started again.
 If you can, it’s better to adjust your workout plan instead of putting it on the back burner.

 If you can keep your regular schedule but want to get out of the gym faster, don’t do your whole workout.
 Do the movements that work your big muscle groups – back, chest, legs.
 Don’t worry about your shoulders, arms, or calves.
 Smaller muscle groups are worked when you do the big movements.

 If you can’t keep your regular schedule, switch to 2 whole body workouts this week.
 Again, just the big movements.
 This will be enough to keep you from losing your strength during a busy week.

 If you can’t get to the gym at all, do 2 bodyweight workouts at home, at your kid’s practice, wherever…